lablancas/pubsub/README.md

 This package provides the capability of defining a Topic for publishing messages.

 A message can be an unstructure or structure JSON document.
-You decide for each Topic.A
+You decide for each Topic.

 Topic's provide
 * the capability of publishing messages and validating their structure